What Google AdWords Metrics Should I Be Looking At?

 Now beyond overall profitability, there are metrics that are important to monitor.
 This is different from account to account and varies depending on your strategy.
 As each case is highly variable, I will not be giving “hard-target” in the article.
 For example, saying that every account must have a CTR of 5% or higher is not something one can measure.
 That said, I will go over the most important metrics to analyze and what they mean for your account.
 Also, I will assume there is a baseline of conversion tracking in your account.
 If you have no conversion setup, please seek out the help of a Google Adwords Management Agency or Google Adwords Consultant.

-Cost – Fairly straightforward, the higher spend campaigns, ad groups, and keywords have a larger impact on your account.
+Cost – This is fairly straightforward.
+Higher spend campaigns, ad groups, and keywords have a larger impact on your account.
 A keyword with a great CPA but only $10 in spend is unlikely to have a significant effect on your bottom line.
 Conversely, if a keyword is 90% of your spend in a high volume campaign, changes to this keywords will have a high impact.
-To keep it simple, you need to prioritize by cost
+To keep it simple, you need to prioritize by cost.

 Quality Score – Quality Score is a metric Google uses to judge the relevance of your keywords.
 A higher quality score means your keywords are more relevant to the searches.
 This will allow you to have cheaper CPCs due to the Google Adwords Ad rank formula.

-Click Thru Rate (CTR) – CTR is clicks divided by impression.
+Click-Through Rate (CTR) – CTR is clicks divided by impression.
 With a higher click-thru rate comes a higher Quality Score.
-Due to this, CPCs decrease, and you get more users to your website.
+Due to this, CPCs decrease and you get more users to your website.